-- Home: Links to current user's Home file.
-The Home file must be forms-enabled, or else the link navigates to the built-in Forms browse page. - Administration Pages: Links to Table Manager page and the Admin Tools page ("Admin Home"). - Favorites: Links to current user's web-enabled favorites. - Recent Places: Links to current user's recent files and places visited in the Web Client. - Reports: Links to current user's web-enabled reports (Axiom forms or web reports), grouped by folders in the Reports Library.
-Only folders with web-enabled reports will display. - About: Opens Web Client About box.
+- Home: Links to current user's home page. - Favorites: Links to current user's web-enabled favorites. - Recent Places: Links to current user's recent files and places visited in the Web Client. - Reports: Links to current user's web-enabled reports (Axiom forms or web reports), grouped by folders in the Reports Library.
+Only folders with web-enabled reports will display. - Forms Explorer: Links to the Forms Explorer page, where users can browse all Axiom forms available to them. - Report Builder: Links to the Report Builder page, where users can open existing web reports and create new ones.